westbrookdaniel/palm/README.md

 of the modules, since it's expected you will use a bundler), although it does not include JSX support.
 This version also includes the global `Palm` with the properties `renderHtml`, `useMount`, `useRef` and `html`, so you can easily use this without a bundler.

+If using JSX, add `"jsx": "react-jsx", "jsxImportSource": "@westbrookdaniel/palm"` to your tsconfig.json.

 ## Example Code